logicmonitor/lm-telemetry-sdk-go/README.md

 ### LM-telemetry-sdk-go

-1. LM-telemetry-sdk-go is a go SDK
-2. Aims to minimize adding initialization code for opentelemetry tracing, and assumes default values
+1. Aims to minimize adding initialization code for opentelemetry tracing, assumes default values
-3. It has implementation for cloud specific resource detectors
+2. It has implementation for cloud specific resource detectors

 ### Installation